 Regional market spotlights.
 New platforms and practices, exchanges, auctions, brokerages and tracking systems.

 - Distributed Generation in the Voluntary and Compliance Markets

-- California Market for Renewable Energy
+- Regional Renewable Energy Markets

 - Emerging and Existing Trading Platforms